 How Not To Kill Your Spouse At Work: Five Strategies For Making It Work As A Married-Business Couple

 Anyone that has entered into a business arrangement with their partner knows, you will more than likely butt heads.
-There are pros and cons to owning a business with your spouse, but for those of you who are already committed to taking the plunge, here are 5 strategies for making it work as a married-business couple:
+There are pros and cons to owning a business with your spouse, but for those of you who are already committed to taking the plunge, Natalie Lowe, managing partner of The Orangeblowfish lists 5 strategies for making it work as a married-business couple!

 Wobabybasics offers a simplified thoughtfully-designed collection of children’s clothing (0-8 years) made of GOTS certified organic cotton and produced with a commitment to quality, fair trade and the environment.Wobabybasics materialized after the arrival of designer Sherry Poon’s firstborn.

-Street artist, The Orangeblowfish recently talked to us about some of the rapidly disappearing neighborhoods in Shanghai’s Wangjiamatou area.
-He has produced countless pieces of street art all around the city, in areas that are in the process of being demolished to make way for commercial high-rises.
+Siu Tang talked to Neo Cha about his early career days as a street artist, and some of the rapidly disappearing neighborhoods in Shanghai’s Wangjiamatou area.
+In his earlier career days as an artist, Siu produced countless pieces of street art all around the city, in areas that are in the process of being demolished to make way for commercial high-rises.

 In 2014 CaoHeJing commissioned us to redevelop an exisiting Shanghai office building into an innovation incubator for Hi-Tech start-up companies.
 Our proposal was to overclad and unify the existing rendered concrete facade utilising a corrugated and perforated polyester powder coated aluminium skin.

 Lan Hotel and Spa is a 228-room boutique hotel for global travelers with an interest in winter sports and resort design.
 The hotel’s architecture, led by Shanghai-based architects red design, draws inspiration from the geological strata of the volcano after which Changbaishan is named.